 - There are no public address announcements.
-If your flight is delayed or your gate is changed you will have to look at the screens throughout the airport, as they will not necessarily notify you of boarding or otherwise.
+If your flight is delayed or your gate is changed, you will have to look at the screens throughout the airport, because they are not necessarily going to notify you of the boarding or other change.

 - It is open 24 hours a day.
-This will be useful if your flight leaves early and you want to arrive early.
-Although the food places don't open until the morning there are vending machines to get a coffee or snack.
+This will be useful if your flight leaves early and you want to arrive in good time.
+Although the restaurants don't open until the morning, there are vending machines to get a coffee or snack.

 - You have to keep track of your time.
 I don't recommend arriving just in time for your flight; you may miss it.
-Madrid airport is very large and, depending on which gate your flight departs from, from the gate it can take up to half an hour to get from the boarding gate to the airport.
+The Madrid airport is very large and, depending on which gate your flight departs from, it can take up to half an hour to get from the boarding gate to the airport.

 You may also be interested in

-Once in Madrid the number of things you can do is innumerable, check out these articles to learn about the places you can't miss!
+Once in Madrid the amount of things you can do is innumerable, consulting these articles you can find out some of them: